rust-tw/book-tw/src/ch04-03-slices.md

 <img alt="world containing a pointer to the 6th byte of String s and a length 5" src="img/trpl04-06.svg" class="center" style="width: 50%;" />

-<span class="caption">Figure 4-6: String slice referring to part of a
+<span class="caption">圖示 4-6: String slice referring to part of a
 `String`</span>

 With Rust’s `..` range syntax, if you want to start at the first index (zero),